-A student may take a leave of absence for a specified number of semesters, although the total time is not to exceed three years.
 To request a leave of absence, the student must submit the Leave of Absence form, available in the Registrar's Office, to the school dean.
-The request must specify the reason for requesting the leave, a time limit (two semesters, two years, etc.), and an outline of how the student expects to complete the program requirements upon return.
+The request must specify the reason for requesting the leave, a time limit (not longer than two years), and an outline of how the student plans to complete the program requirements upon return.
 The dean, in consultation with the program director, will review the student's request.
 The student will be notified in writing of the decision.
-A student on leave who does not return at the end of a leave will be withdrawn from the College as of the date academic study was terminated.